MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/Install-a-Replica-Windows-Server-2012-Domain-Controller-in-an-Existing-Domain--Level-200-.md

 See [Upgrade and Replica Windows PowerShell](../../ad-ds/deploy/Install-a-Replica-Windows-Server-2012-Domain-Controller-in-an-Existing-Domain--Level-200-.md#BKMK_PS) for required and optional arguments.

-The **Install\-AddsDomainController** cmdlet only has two phases \(prerequisite checking and installation\).
-The two figures below show the installation phase with the minimum required arguments of **\-domainname** and **\-credential**.
+The **Install-AddsDomainController** cmdlet only has two phases (prerequisite checking and installation).
+The two figures below show the installation phase with the minimum required arguments of **-domainname** and **-credential**.
 Note how the Adprep operation happens automatically as part of adding the first Windows Server 2012 domain controller to an existing Windows Server 2003 forest:

 ![](media/Install-a-Replica-Windows-Server-2012-Domain-Controller-in-an-Existing-Domain--Level-200-/ADDS_PSGetCred.png)

-Note how, just like Server Manager, **Install\-ADDSDomainController** reminds you that promotion will reboot the server automatically.
-To accept the reboot prompt automatically, use the **\-force** or **\-confirm:$false** arguments with any ADDSDeployment Windows PowerShell cmdlet.
-To prevent the server from automatically rebooting at the end of promotion, use the **\-norebootoncompletion** argument.
+Note how, just like Server Manager, **Install-ADDSDomainController** reminds you that promotion will reboot the server automatically.
+To accept the reboot prompt automatically, use the **-force** or **-confirm:$false** arguments with any ADDSDeployment Windows PowerShell cmdlet.
+To prevent the server from automatically rebooting at the end of promotion, use the **-norebootoncompletion** argument.

 > [!WARNING]
 > Overriding the reboot is discouraged.
 The domain controller must reboot to function correctly.